-9.3.3 Authenticating SIP Servers as an Authentication Server
+10.3.3 Authenticating SIP Servers as an Authentication Server

-It is advised to enable the device to authenticate remote SIP servers (for example, Proxy servers).
+It is recommended to enable the device to authenticate remote SIP servers (for example, Proxy servers).
 This provides protection from rogue SIP servers, preventing unauthorized usage of the device's resources and functionality.
 The device authenticates remote servers by challenging them with a user-defined username and password that is shared with the remote server.
 From such a challenge, the device can confirm the server's identity as being genuine.
+The type of SIP message (e.g., INVITE) to authenticate must also be defined.

-SIP server authentication is configured per IP Group, thereby enabling unique authentication handling per specific calls.
-The configuration in the IP Group is as follows:
+SIP server authentication is configured per IP Group in the IP Group table, enabling unique authentication handling per specific server: